AngelaCox/UX-Portfolio/_projects/myob/documentation-audit.md

 project: Documentation audit / information architecture restructure
 ---

-Working with the project, QA and business analyst teams, I scoped and analysed requirements, and performed content audits ready to implement an information architecture redesign and update the documentation tools (This is my current project).
+Working with the project, QA and business analyst teams, I scoped and analysed requirements, and performed content audits ready to implement an information architecture redesign and update the documentation tools.
+This project is still in flight, so I have documented the strategy I planned instead of providing samples.

+## Current Problems
+### Issue One
 The existing help centres are created in Framemaker, compiled via WebWorks and copied to servers that host the information.
-This is an expensive, reasonably high-risk and insecure method.
-It's also incredibly slow- to copy one help centre from the output folder to the server normally takes around an hour.
-Changes need to be bundled together, as it is inefficient to spend three hours copying for one change.
-So often issues and bugs remain live after they are identified as they cannot be fixed in real time.
+This is an expensive and insecure method.
+It's also incredibly slow- to copy a single help centre across normally takes around an hour.
+Changes need to be bundled together as it is inefficient to spend three hours copying for one change (3x help centres).
+Often issues and bugs remain live in the content long after they are identified, waiting for the next content update.

+### Issue Two
+The desktop product is very old and the help content is enormous.
+People want it to be more streamlined and usable but nobody knows where to start.

 ## Audit process
 The first step is user surveys; internal and external.
 The survey scope was based on the following three points;

-* How usable and findable do you find information?
+* How easily can you find and use information?
 * Which information are you accessing regularly, and why?
 * If you could change one thing, what would it be and why?